Cloudflare Sandboxes and Pipelock: Two-Layer Egress Control for AI Agents

 Deployment options

 Option 1: Pipelock inside the sandbox.
 Run Pipelock as a local proxy process inside the sandbox container.
 Set HTTPS_PROXY=http://127.0.0.1:8888 for HTTP traffic and wrap MCP servers with pipelock mcp proxy.
-Traffic flows: agent -> Pipelock (content scan) -> Outbound Worker (domain/credential) -> internet.
+Traffic flows: agent -> Pipelock (content scan + optional signed receipt) -> Outbound Worker (domain + credential) -> internet.
 This is the simplest setup.
-Pipelock runs as part of the agent environment.
+Pipelock runs as part of the agent environment, and when receipt signing is enabled it emits a signed action receipt for each mediated decision.

 Option 3: Self-hosted without Cloudflare.
 Run Pipelock as the single egress proxy.
 Use container networking, iptables, or network namespaces to enforce that the agent can only reach the Pipelock proxy.
 Pipelock handles both domain filtering and content inspection in one binary.
 This is the portable approach for teams that deploy on their own infrastructure rather than Cloudflare.